PKHarsimran/PKHarsimranOldGithubPages/_posts/2023-11-08-Guide-to-CICD-via-github-and-azure.md

 ---

 ## How I deployed a blog on internet ?
+Hey there!
+Ever wondered how a simple blog turns into a tech adventure?
+That's what happened to me.
+This is a story about taking my blog from a basic setup to something way cooler with CI/CD, using Azure and GitHub.

+If you're curious about blogging, tech, or just love a good story about learning new things, you're in the right place.
+I'll share how I used Jekyll, Azure, and GitHub Actions to make my blog better and even land a job!

+So, get comfy and join me as we explore this journey, one question at a time.

 ### Q: To start, could you share what initially inspired you to create a blog and why you chose Jekyll as your platform?